 As I grew older and became more involved in the church and particularly since coming to Utah, I’ve had multiple differences with local leaders and some church policies, but my identity stays intact.
 One more reason is that it was in church that I began to develop my ethnic identity.

 The interpretation of the Book of Mormon provided me a religious context to my identity as a Mexican Saint and my interaction with both my fellow white Saints and long-time Latino members helped develop my identity as a member of the church.

-It was an identity that absorbed and consumed the good and the bad and produced a complicated, flawed, optimistic but devote outlook.
+It was an identity that absorbed and consumed the good and the bad, and produced a complicated, flawed, optimistic but devoted outlook.